tidalcycles/vim-tidal/README.md

 your `<localleader>` key.
 If you don't have one defined, set it on your `.vimrc` script with `let maplocalleader=","`, for example.

+You can configure tmux socket name and target pane by typing `<localleader>c`.

+About the target pane:

+* ":" means current window, current pane (a reasonable default)
+* ":i" means the ith window, current pane
+* ":i.j" means the ith window, jth pane
+* "h:i.j" means the tmux session where h is the session identifier (either session name or number), the ith window and the jth pane

 ### tidalvim ###

 *TODO* There are no options yet, but there are some variables inside `tidalvim`